 - The individual is expected to show measurable functional improvement within a predetermined time frame (depending on the underlying diagnosis or medical condition) from the start of cognitive rehabilitation therapy.
 Goals and expected time frames can be addressed before the onset of treatment; and

-- Neuropsychological testing has been performed and neuropsychological results will be used in treatment-planning and redirecting rehabilitation strategies.
+- Neuropsychological testing performed by a neuropsychiatrist or behavioral neurologist and neuropsychological results will be used in treatment-planning and redirecting rehabilitation strategies.

-Cognitive rehabilitation provided for any other condition will be denied as experimental/investigational and, therefore, non-covered.The safety and effectiveness of this service cannot be established by review of the available published peer-reviewed literature.
+Cognitive rehabilitation not meeting the criteria as indicated in this policy is considered experimental/investigational and therefore non-covered because the safety and/or effectiveness of this service cannot be established by the available published peer-reviewed literature.